apache/trafficserver/example/basic-auth/readme.txt

 -- If the Proxy-Authorization MIME field is present, the plugin checks that the authentication scheme is "Basic".

-     handle_dns uses TSMimeFieldValueGet to get the value of the Proxy-Authorization field.
+     handle_dns uses TSMimeFieldValueStringGet to get the value of the Proxy-Authorization field.

 -- The plugin then obtains the base64-encoded user name and password